-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2024

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number: 0-51481

-(Exact name of registrant as specified in its charter)

-Delaware 13-3986004 (State or Other Jurisdiction of incorporation or Organization) (I.R.S.
-Employer Identification No.) 5 Walnut Grove Drive, Suite 140, Horsham, Pennsylvania 19044 (Address of principal executive offices) (Zip code)

-Registrant's telephone number, including area code: (215) 619-3200

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name Of Each Exchange On Which Registered Common Stock, \$0.001 Par Value SSKN The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.0405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2024 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number: 0-51481 (Exact name of registrant as specified in its charter) Delaware 13-3986004 (State or Other Jurisdiction of incorporation or Organization) (I.R.S.
+Employer Identification No.) 5 Walnut Grove Drive, Suite 140, Horsham, Pennsylvania (Address of principal executive offices) (Zip code) Registrant's telephone number, including area code: (215) 619-3200 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name Of Each Exchange On Which Registered Common Stock, \$0.001 Par Value SSKN The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.0405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Accelerated filer \Box

-Non-accelerated filer \boxtimes

-Smaller reporting company \boxtimes Emerging growth company \square
+Large accelerated filer \square Accelerated filer Non-accelerated filer ⊠ Smaller reporting company ⊠ or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new